 June marks the start of LGBTQ Pride Month, and along with the parades and parties come countless products in kaleidoscopic hues.
-This year, especially, brands and retailers are amping up their messaging of inclusivity, charity and sense of purpose with their Pride collections as the LGBTQ community celebrates the 50th anniversary of the Stonewall riots (June 28), which sparked the gay rights movement.
+Brands and retailers are amping up their messaging of inclusivity, charity and sense of purpose with their Pride collections as the LGBTQ community celebrates the anniversary of the Stonewall riots (June 28), which sparked the gay rights movement.

 Here, we’ve rounded up companies that have Pride-themed gear with charitable components that support causes that impact LGBTQ people.
 Check back for updates.